html-css

 The URL points to the location of the separate page.

-The height and width attributes are used to specify the height and width of the iframe.
+The height and width attributes are used to

-The attribute values are specified in pixels by default, but they can also be in percent (like "80%").
+by default, but they can also be in percent (like "80%").

-<iframe src="demo_iframe.htm" width="200" height="200"></iframe>
+Eg. <iframe src="demo_iframe.htm" width="200" height="200"></iframe>

-The frameborder attribute specifies whether or not to display a border around the iframe.
+or not to display a border around the iframe.

-Set the attribute value to "0" to remove the border:
+Set the attribute value to "0" to

 <iframe src="demo_iframe.htm" frameborder="0"></iframe>

-An iframe can be used as the target frame for a link.
+An iframe can be used as the target frame for

-The target attribute of a link must refer to the name attribute of the iframe:
+The target attribute of a link must refer to

 <iframe src="demo_iframe.htm" name="iframe_a"></iframe>